xsirr/turtlerino/README.md

 | prime | enables sending a hex code in a rainbow order instead of it being random default twitch colours |
 | /me | sends every message received from the texbox with /me infront

 **There are also custom commands built into the chatbox**

 /pyramid (amount) (message) sends a pyramid in chat with a max character of 500 if its more than that it wont send into chat preventing a half pyramid to send.
 /trihard will send TriHard 7 into chat

 To add custom commands you will need to click settings there you will find a command: and then a textbox with / already entered in.
 To create a valid command you need to type (command)(space)(message to send) and then press enter, close the settings window, type out your command in chat and enjoy :)

+To create a multi line command for example sending TriHard 7 and then WideHardo 7 you need to add // inbetween the messages.
+For example /widest TriHard 7 // WideHardo 7 would be a valid command  https://i.imgur.com/gxz84aP.png as an example

 There is not a way to delete a command yet as a button so if you really want to delete a command open the commands file with notepad or any text editor and make sure when deleting a command the formatting of {command: message to send} is still correct or you may risk it being invalid.